 ABSTRACT

 Earthworms are soil-dwelling organisms that interact with a wide range of microbes and evolve with efficacious innate immune response.
 Their immune system flourished with leukocytes and humoral immune responses.
 The coelomic fluid of earthworms is sophisticated with lysozyme and antimicrobial peptides that act as antibacterial agents.
 Due to the proliferation of microorganisms resistant to drugs.
 The search for novel bactericidal compounds is essential.
 Earthworms are inexpensive and non-ethical species that can be used as cheap antimicrobial drugs.
 In this present investigation, the antibacterial effect of earthworm extract and coelomic fluid from Perionyx excavatus against Escherichia coli was determinedby measuring the diameter of zone of inhibition.
 Escherichia coli have showed a higher level of resistance to both coelomic fluid and earthworm extract.
 It was determined that Perionyx excavatus earthworm extract was more effective than its coelomic fluid.
 Hence, bioactive compounds present in Perionyx excavatusearthworm extract were detected using GC-MS analysis.
-It revealed that bioactive compounds were present in Perionyx excavates earthworm extract responsibe for it’s bactericidal activity.
+It revealed that bioactive compounds were present in Perionyx excavates earthworm extract responsible for its bactericidal activity.
 From the study, it is evident that the earthworm extracts possess antibacterial properties against Escherichia coli.

 Keywords.
-Coelomic fluid, Coelomic fluid, Earthworm extract, Perionyx excavates, Escherichia coli.
+Coelomic fluid, Earthworm extract, Perionyx excavates, Escherichia coli.